 - If you take ADHD medication, try leaving your Adderall in your coffee mug so you remember to take it before making coffee

-- I even had a client who bought three different flavors of toothpaste, just to make brushing more interesting!
+- I had a client who bought three flavors of toothpaste to make brushing more interesting!

 The goal is to create checkpoints throughout your morning to make your routine feel more rewarding, while also reminding you of the next step.
 Yes, this requires some strategizing!
 But it can be fun to ask yourself: If I were trying to build a trap to catch myself, what would I put in place?